 Biphasic (mixed) mesothelioma: Representing 20 to 35 percent of mesothelioma cases, biphasic tumors consist of both sarcomatoid and epithelioid cells.
 Depending on the ratio of the two cell types, biphasic mesothelioma may grow or spread at varying rates.
 Diagnosing this type accurately often requires a surgical biopsy.

-At Motley Rice, we can provide clients with a clear understanding of their legal options after they are diagnosed with mesothelioma.
-Our asbestos attorneys are positioned to fight against those responsible for harming victims and their families, and to help them obtain the financial compensation to which they may be entitled.
+At Motley Rice, our mesothelioma lawyers can provide clients with a clear understanding of their legal options after they are diagnosed with mesothelioma.
+We are positioned to fight against those responsible for harming victims and their families, and to help them obtain the financial compensation to which they may be entitled.
 We apply energy and experience to each asbestos client’s case and utilize our nationwide network of co-counsel attorneys to file asbestos suits across the United States.

 Advocacy, Support and Awareness for Mesothelioma Victims